When and what to learn in a changing world: Model

 \section{Model}

-I begin by introducing the model to formalize the problem of an agent making decisions under uncertainty about an evolving state and choosing when and how to update their information.

 \paragraph{Environment and decision problem} Time is continuous and indexed by $t \geq 0$.
-There is a single decision maker (DM) who takes an action $a_t \in A$ at every instant in time; this generates flow payoffs which depend on the current action choice and the current value of a binary state of the world $\theta_t \in \Theta := \{0,1\}$.\footnote{ The core of the approach as well as results about the structure of solution generalize to an arbitrary finite number of states; some qualitative properties of optimal dynamics only generalize in special cases -- see \hyref{Section}{sec:Discussion-Extensions} for a discussion. } Denote by $\tilde{u}: A \times \Theta \rightarrow \reals$ the utility function mapping actions and states to payoffs.
+There is a single decision maker (DM) who takes an action $a_t \in A$ at every instant in time; this generates flow payoffs which depend on the current action choice and the current value of a binary state of the world $\theta_t \in \Theta := \{0,1\}$.
+Denote by $\tilde{u}: A \times \Theta \rightarrow \reals$ the utility function mapping actions and states to payoffs.
 Both the state and flow payoffs are unobserved.

 The decision problem induces \emph{indirect utility function} $u$, which maps beliefs about the current state to expected payoff from the optimal action choice under those beliefs.
 Formally, denoting $\Delta(\Theta)$ the space of probability distributions over $\Theta$, $u:\Delta(\Theta) \rightarrow \reals$ is defined as: